seanr08/PN_Guidance/README.md

 # File Descriptions and Instructions
 **PNG3.slx**:\
 Main simulation file.
 Includes Scope and/or Display blocks for range, Missile and Target X and Z positions, and acceleration ccommands.
 PN_Guidance_matlab.m needs to be executed before running the simulation, as it contains all initial conditions and control gains.
+Also before executing, 1) ensure persistent variables are enabled (Simulation tab --> Model Settings --> Search Bar --> search "persistent" and enable), and 2) disable zero-crossing errors (Simulation tab --> Model Settings --> Search Bar --> search "zero crossing" and disable).

 **PN_Guidance_matlab.m**:\
 File containing initial conditions and control gains.
 Execute before running PNG3.slx.